yupswing/TileCraft/README.md

 haxelib run lime test [windows|mac|linux] -Dv2 -Dlegacy
 ````

-*Notes*: Sadly systools has lots of problems so the native Open and Save Dialogs works perfectly only on Windows.
+*Notes*: Sadly systools has lots of problems so I can't use the native Open and Save Dialogs right now

 On Mac it works only the native save dialog (you have to put a path by hand if you want to open a model).